Year 2

 As always, thank you for your continued support with your child’s learning.

-Miss Westwood, Mrs Margetts, Mrs Smith and Mrs Watson
+Miss Westwood and Mrs Watson